marcosav/fermax-blue-intercom/README.md

 ## Disclaimer

-This script was tested on a Fermax 9449.
+This script was tested on a Fermax 9449 using Python 3.9.